JWKennington/formality/README.md

-# mathexp
+# MATHematical EXPeriments: `mathexp`

-A collection of mathematical experiments
+A collection of mathematical experiments, caveat lector.